ank274/Final-project/README.md

 pandas;
 dotenv;
+pytest (for developers / those who'd like to test the definition function)
 ******************************************
 Follow the following steps only if you'd like an email copy of your results at the end: